 Barco de Piedra

-VINIFICATION AND AGEING: During harvest, the best bunches are selected.
-After de-stemming and crushing, the unfermented juice mixes with the skins for 2-3 days at cool temperatures.
-Cold fermentation takes 11 days, and extended post-fermentation maceration is carried out for 8 days.
+During harvest, the best bunches are selected.
+After de-stemming and crushing, the unfermented juice rests with the skins for 2-3 days at cool temperatures.
+Cold fermentation takes 11 days, and extended post-fermentation maceration is carried out for another 8 days.
 Fermentation and malolactic fermentation takes place in stainless steel tanks.
 The wine is aged for 4 months in 300-liter 85% French and 15% American oak barrels that are 3 years old.

-LOCATION, SOIL, CLIMATE: The vineyards of El Quiñón, a single estate of 72 hectares (178 acres), are located in the heart of the western district of Ribera del Duero; 1.5 km north of the Duero River, 7 km east of legendary Vega Sicilia and 4 km west of Pesquera.
+The vineyards of El Quiñón, a single estate of 72 hectares (178 acres), are located in the heart of the western district of Ribera del Duero; 1.5 km north of the Duero River, 7 km east of legendary Vega Sicilia and 4 km west of Pesquera.
 The soils are 90% limestone and 10% sandy clay near the surface.
 The cool nights and hot days of this vineyard, located in the western area of Ribera del Duero, result in berries with thicker skins.
-Nowhere in Spain does Tempranillo show more intensity in aroma and color.
 Of the two main areas in Ribera, the western area is lower in elevation, has slightly more moderate temperatures and consistent quality because it is not as exposed to frost like the eastern side.
 Ribera del Duero's cooler nights bestow abundant aromas, vibrant freshness and great expression of fruit.